know not everyone likes guns but teaching your kids gun

 wind as quietly as possible and take advantage

-shot.
-In windy weather, deer will seek sheltered
+of available cover.
+In windy weather, deer will

-areas and will keep to shelter in heavy rain,
+seek sheltered areas and will keep to shelter

 1 - Cut the a ring around each leg of the rabbit,